SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 ### Overview
 #### Motivation

+{:refdef: style="text-align: justify;"}

 With the spare time I have as a result of the Covid-19 induced lockdown, I have been self-studying Python, data analysis, and Machine Learning.
 I have developed a number of Machine Learning models, primarily with pre-cleaned data and with a defined goal in mind such as the competitions found on [Kaggle](https://www.kaggle.com/).
 While building these models was useful to understand some core ML concepts and become familiar with Python syntax, I wanted a project with which I could set my own goals and identify a variety of uses for the underlying data.
 I also wanted to be genuinely interested in the subject matter, and decided upon Powerlifting as a perfect basis for my first self-directed project.
-The sport is rapidly growing (the dataset upon which I based this project contains 250,000 individual competitive performances), is exceptionally easy to quantify numerically, and quickly became my main hobby after leaving University.
+The sport is rapidly growing (the dataset upon which I based this project contains 250,000 individual competitive performances), is exceptionally easy to quantify numerically, and quickly became my primary hobby after leaving University.

+{: refdef}

 #### Project Scope

 For this project I wanted to make use of the [OpenPowerlifting](https://www.openpowerlifting.org/) dataset, for the purposes of Exploratory Data Analysis, rudimentary visualisations, and facilitate comparison between an individual's competitive performance and the wider Powerlifting community.
 Functionality that I have currently implemented includes:

- - **Visualisation:** Plotting trajectories of Total (a metric for absolute strength), Wilks (a metric for relative strength) and Bodyweight over the course of individuals' competitive careers
+ - **Visualisation:** Plotting trajectories of Total (a metric for absolute strength), Wilks score (a metric for relative strength) and Bodyweight over the course of individuals' competitive careers
- - **Lift Analysis:** Allowing an individual to identify where their individual lifts stand relative to the wider community, both in terms of percentile and variation from the means
+ - **Lift Analysis:** Allowing an individual to identify where their individual lifts stand relative to the wider community, both in terms of percentile and variation from the respective means
  - **Competition Classification:** Basic use of a Machine Learning Clustering model to classify competitions into Regional, National, and International meets
  - **Performance Prediction:** Allowing a user to determine their likely placing at an upcoming competition based on historical data, or retroactively assess the standard of competition at a past meets